iromani/sections/README.md

-# section2
+# CS237A Lab Sections
-CS237A Lab Section 2
+Code for CS237A Lab Sections